 If you don't need to be constantly connected to your office or certain people, if you prefer to deal with emails on your desktop or laptop, and if you haven't got time for games and gadgets, you likely do not need a smartphone.
 Don't resign yourself to buying the biggest, highest-priced cell phone just because - well, everyone else does.

-Rather, evaluate how you plan to your phone, and how often.
+Rather, evaluate how you plan to use your phone, and how often.
 Then find a plan and model that will do for you.
 If things change, you can always upgrade - or switch to another model.
 There is a smorgasbord of choices; but you can find the best phone for YOU, and that without the frustration of trying out half a dozen bad choices first.

-That smorgasbord is constantly changing, so it is hard to keep updated a full catalogue of phones.
+That smorgasbord is constantly changing, so it is hard to keep updating a full catalogue of phones.
 I'm not going to try.
 Instead, let me review how to make some basic choices to narrow your choices to just a few.
 From there you can draw lots or play "Ennie, mennie, miney-moe."

 If you are fairly sure you will only be using your phone for occasional calls or emergencies, which should not be for more than say 10 days a month, or less than 100 voice/text call minutes per month, and no email use, then you want a basic non-contract phone.
 However, most of the 'free' phones (without a two-three year binding contract) have higher monthly rates.
 Instead, you can get a contract that lets you pay as you go.
 This could cost you less than $15 a month and be the best phone for you.